a5mith/nodebb-plugin-youtube-lite/README.md

 ##Changes
+    0.2.2
+     - Use this version for 0.6.x and up.

     0.2.1
-     - Compatibility for NodeBB 0.6.0
+     - Use this version for NodeBB 0.5.x.

     0.1.3:
      - Added support for ref="nofollow" (If you're on a version of NodeBB lower than 0.5.2, you will need to remove ref="nofollow" from library.js)